“By failing to prepare, you are preparing to fail.” ― Benjamin Franklin

 - Anxiety led to a low GMAT score in the first attempt.

 According to the GMAT terms and conditions, you have to wait 16 days between consecutive GMAT attempts and cannot take the GMAT more than 5 times a year.
-Also, there is a lifetime limit of maximum 8 GMAT attempts.
+Also, there is a lifetime limit of a maximum 8 GMAT attempts.

 Considering all the above factors and while 3 months may seem enough time to prepare for the GMAT, you should build some time into your plan for a retake.
 Thus, along with time for a retake, you should ideally get done with your GMAT at least 6 months before the application deadline of your target business school.
 This builds in enough time for retaking the GMAT if required.